TESTEVAL: Benchmarking Large Language Models for Test Case Generation: Evaluation

 In this experiment, we query every model 20 rounds ($N=20$) to generate test cases (one test case per round) for each program under test.
 Table~\ref{overall-coverage} shows the evaluation results on the overall coverage task.

-Regarding correctness metrics, we observe that most models can achieve high syntactical correctness and acceptable execution correctness.
-Regarding the coverage performance, fourteen out of sixteen LLMs (except DeepSeek-coder-1.3b and Mistral-0.3-7b) are able to generate test cases that cover over 80\% lines/branches per program under test.
+Regarding correctness metrics, we observe that most models can achieve high syntactical and acceptable execution correctness, but all models have much lower assertion correctness.
+For test cases that do not pass the execution correctness check, we perform a preliminary study in the Appendix \ref{sec:error-exec}.
+Regarding the coverage performance, most of the LLMs are able to generate test cases that cover over 80\% lines/branches per program under test.
 Notably, the latest GPT-4o achieves the best overall line (98.65\%) and branch (97.16\%) coverage.
 We also notice that the open-source model, DeepSeek-coder-33b, outperforms the commercial LLM, Gemini-1.0-pro, on both overall line and branch coverage.

 We further use $cov@k$ to measure the diversity of each LLM's generated test cases.
 Similar to the overall coverage results, GPT-4o has the best line and branch $cov@1$, demonstrating its ability to craft complex test cases that are able to cover most of the program branches within a single attempt.
 We also find all LLMs have a higher $cov@2$ and $cov@5$ compared with $cov@1$.
 This indicates that the LLMs are able to generate different test cases.
 Gemma-7b shows the most significant improvements in the line (+9.67\%) and branch (+13.14\%) $cov@5$ compared with its line and branch $cov@1$.
 We also notice that Starcoder-2-Instruct has the least improvement on $cov@5$ compared with $cov@1$ (+0.47\% and +0.70\% for line and branch coverage, respectively).
-By manually checking the test cases generated by Starcoder-2-Instruct, we find that it frequently repeat previously generated cases despite being instructed to generate different ones.
+By manually checking the test cases generated by Starcoder-2-Instruct, we find that it frequently repeats previously generated cases despite being instructed to generate different ones.